localthomas/systemd-fail-notifications/Readme.md

 ### Container

 The easiest way to obtain a current version of this software and run it is to create a container image.
-Clone this repository and build the container image by executing `docker build -t systemd-fail-notifications:latest .`.
+Clone this repository and build the container image by executing `docker build -t systemd-fail-notifications:latest .` or download a pre-built image via the [GitHub Container Registry](https://github.com/localthomas/systemd-fail-notifications/pkgs/container/systemd-fail-notifications).

 To run the container (e.g. with docker):